 Broward College Proud | Points of Pride 2014

-- Nearly 1 million people have taken a class at Broward College - and more than 120,000 students from all walks of life have earned degrees - since the college opened in 1960.
+Nearly 1 million people have taken a class at Broward College - and more than 120,000 students from all walks of life have earned degrees - since the college opened in 1960.

-- Each year, more than 68,000 students choose from more than 100 bachelor's, associate's and certificate programs and classes offered online and on-campus.
+Each year, 68,000 students choose 132 bachelor's, associate's and certificate programs and classes offered online and on-campus.

-- Thirty-seven percent of Broward College's student body was born outside of the United States.
 Broward College boasts a student body representing more than 175 countries.
+Thirty-seven percent of Broward College's student body was born outside of the United States.

-- Broward College was awarded the largest grant in its history - $24.5 million - to lead a consortium including 12 other schools in developing and training future supply chain managers.
+Broward College was awarded the largest grant in its history - $24.5 million - to lead a consortium including 12 other schools in developing and training future supply chain managers.